EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 AES – Advanced Electronic Signature

 AES requires that the signer is uniquely identified and the signature is linked to them in such a way that it cannot be altered afterwards.
-Identification can be done, for example, with bank credentials or a mobile certificate.
+Identification can be done, for example, with bank IDs or a mobile certificate.

 QES – Qualified Electronic Signature